kgateway-dev/community/CONTRIBUTING.md

 Additionally, the project has a [milestone](https://github.com/kgateway-dev/kgateway/milestones) for the next release.
 Any issues labeled with a milestone are a great source of things to work on.
 If an issue has not been assigned to a milestone, you can ask to work on it by leaving a comment on the issue.

 Flaky tests are a common source of issues and a good place to start contributing to the project.
 You can find these issues by filtering with the `Type: CI Test Flake` label.
 If you see a test that is failing regularly, you can leave a comment asking if someone is working on it.

+### Guidelines for First Contributions

+Welcome!
+If this is your first time contributing to kgateway, we’re excited to have you here!

+To help maintainers give you timely and thoughtful feedback, we have a few simple guidelines:

+1. **Maximum of THREE PRs at a time**
+   Non-organization members may have only **three open PRs under active review** in the `kgateway-dev/kgateway` repository at a time.
+   This helps us focus on providing constructive feedback on your contribution.
+The limit applies to all open PRs (including draft PRs).
+   Organization members are not subject to this limit.

+2. **Applying for organization membership**
+   After you have **five PRs merged** into the repository, you can apply for kgateway organization membership.
+This allows you to open multiple PRs without being subject to the three-PR limit.
+See the [contributor ladder guide](CONTRIBUTOR_LADDER.md) for details on roles and how to apply.

+3. **Not sure what to work on?**
+   A great place to start is issues labeled [`good first issue`](https://github.com/kgateway-dev/kgateway/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+First+Issue%22).
+   These issues are intentionally scoped to be approachable and are well-suited for first-time contributors.

+### Guidelines for LFX Mentorship Program Candidates

+kgateway has participated in the [Linux Foundation's LFX Mentorship Program](https://lfx.linuxfoundation.org/tools/mentorship) for several cycles.

+Candidates are expected to follow **all general contribution guidelines**, including the [Guidelines for First Contributions](#guidelines-for-first-contributions).

+Additional expectations for LFX applicants:

+- We _strongly_ encourage you to focus on one high-quality PR for an issue you have been assigned instead of opening multiple PRs simultaneously.
+This ensures fair review capacity across all applicants.
+- Please follow the community guidelines for issue assignment. **Do not self-assign issues.** Many issues require maintainer triage and scoping before they are ready to be worked on.
+- Post your PRs in the [`#kgateway-contributors`](https://cloud-native.slack.com/archives/C09LVSV2TV3) Slack channel to get early feedback from maintainers.
+- Not following the [AI policy](/CODE-OF-CONDUCT.md#generative-ai-policy) may result in your LFX application being dismissed.

+Once you have five PRs merged into the repo, you may apply for organization membership, which removes the limit on open PRs.
+See the [contributor ladder guide](CONTRIBUTOR_LADDER.md) for details on roles and how to apply.

 ## Community Assignments
 We welcome community contributions and encourage members to work on issues.
 To maintain an active and healthy development environment, we have the following policies: